delner/olfactory/README.md

-Typesetter
+Olfactory
 ==========

 ### Introduction

-Typesetter is a factory extension for creating complex object sets, as a supplement to *factory_girl*, *fabrication*, or other factories.
+Olfactory is a factory extension for creating complex object sets, as a supplement to *factory_girl*, *fabrication*, or other factories.

 It introduces the concept of **templates**: an abstract group of objects.
 These can be used to make test setup much quicker and easier.